gauxs/sysd/hld/storage/bigtable/README.md

 #### Column Families
 Column keys are grouped into sets called column families, which form the basic unit of access control.

+It is our intent that the number of distinct column families in a table be small (in the hundreds at most), and that families rarely change during operation.
+In contrast, a table may have an unbounded number of columns.

+#### Timestamps
+Each cell in a Bigtable can contain multiple versions of the same data; these versions are indexed by timestamp.
+Bigtable timestamps are 64-bit integers.

+They can be assigned by Bigtable, in which case they represent “real time” in microseconds, or be explicitly assigned by client applications.

 ## Reference
 1. [Google - BigTable paper](https://www.read.seas.harvard.edu/~kohler/class/cs239-w08/chang06bigtable.pdf)